junglesta/wherenodoctor/_posts/2016-01-01-02-sicknesses-that-are-often-confused.md

 Many illnesses at first seem very similar.
 But if you ask the right questions and know what to look for, you can often learn information and see certain signs that will help tell you what illness a person has.

 This book describes the typical history and signs for many illnesses.
 But be careful!
-Diseases do not always show the signs described for them—or the signs may be confusing.
+Diseases do not always show the signs described for them, or the signs may be confusing.

 **For difficult cases, the help of a skilled health worker or doctor is often needed.** Sometimes special tests or analyses are necessary.